What Does an HR Manager Do? (and How to Become One)

 Education Foundation

 A degree in business and/or human resource management is increasingly important for companies hiring this type of role.
 A bachelor’s degree or master’s degree is preferred by most companies, and the field of study should be related to the work performed.
-This doesn’t necessarily mean you need a degree in human resources, though.
-Many schools are beginning to offer degrees in business or business administration with an emphasis in human resource management.

 Relevant Experience

-In addition to a formal degree, some level of relevant career experience will come in handy when pursuing your first job as an HR manager.
-Most HR managers have previous experience working in human resources or similar roles.
+In addition to a formal degree, some level of relevant HR career experience will come in handy when pursuing your first job as an HR manager.
+Most have previous experience working in human resources or similar roles.
 Leadership experience can also go a long way.
 Even previous work as a supervisor or shift manager can help you develop the leadership, interpersonal communication, and decision-making skills necessary to function as an HR manager.

 Employers typically list in job postings for jobs in HR management whether previous experience is required and, if so, the level and amount of experience preferred.